detective-sokka/Competitive-Programming/README.md

-This is my portfolio for competitive programming.
+# Portfolio for competitive programming

 Here i have solved some of the commonly asked competitive programming problems using python.

 spoj_problems contains the problems from Spoj code judge